10/30/2024

 Larry Solo

 Got it.
-Okay.
-And then on HEPACO, just outside of the integration on the billing platform, it feels like the business itself continues to run at or ahead of expectations.
-Any sort of change in the trajectory on the integration on the synergy side?
+Okay, and then on HEPA code, just outside of the integration on the billing platform, it feels like the business itself continues to run at or ahead of expectations.
+Any sort of change in the trajectory of the integration on the Synergy side?
 I know you had kind of thrown out some numbers when you first made the acquisition.
 Is there any change there?

 speaker

 Sure, Larry.
 It's Eric.
 I'll take that one.
-The HEPACO acquisition so far has gone great.
-We're ahead of schedule on synergies, probably quicker to internalize some work, as we've talked about in the last couple of quarters.
-So the business really is kind of ahead of schedule.
-We've seen some larger jobs, as we've talked about in Q2, that kind of led into Q3 as well.
-So we've talked about the two businesses almost being hand in glove, and we continue to see that.
-They're working well together, and performance has been better.
-It's the integration of the unbilled that's probably the one sore spot.
-And as I said a moment ago, we're getting after that, and I totally expect that to be corrected.
+The HEPA code – some work as we've talked about the last couple of quarters so the business really is kind of ahead of schedule you know we've seen some larger jobs as we talked about in q2 that that kind of led into q3 as well so we've talked about the two businesses almost being hand in glove and we continue to see that they're working well together and performance has been better it's the integration of the unbilled that's probably the one Sore spot, and as I said a moment ago, we're getting after that, and I totally expect that to be corrected.
 But other than that, kind of five stars so far.

 speaker